openshift-labs/learn-katacoda/middleware/middleware-kogito/optaplanner-knapsack/02-implement-domain-model.md

 ### Planning Entity

 We first need to tell OptaPlanner that this class is our `PlanningEntity` class.
-To do this, we set the `@PlanningEntity` annotation on the class:
+To do this, click _Copy to Editor_ to set the `@PlanningEntity` annotation on the class.

 <pre class="file" data-filename="./knapsack-optaplanner-quarkus/src/main/java/com/redhat/knapsackoptaplanner/domain/Ingot.java" data-target="insert" data-marker="//Add PlanningEntity annotation">
 @PlanningEntity
 </pre>

 #### Planning Variable

-Second, we need to configure our `PlanningVariable`.
-In this example, the planning variable, i.e. the property that changes during planning, is the `selected` attribute of our planning entity class.
-We mark this property with the `@PlanningVariable` annotation.
-We also specify the so called _valuerange provider_.
-This is the entity in our application that provides the range of possible values of our planning variable:
+Next, we need to configure our planning variable.
+In this example, the planning variable (the property that changes during planning) is the `selected` attribute of the planning entity class.
+Mark this property with the `@PlanningVariable` annotation and specify the _valuerange provider_.
+This is the entity in our application that provides the range of possible values of our planning variable.

 <pre class="file" data-filename="./knapsack-optaplanner-quarkus/src/main/java/com/redhat/knapsackoptaplanner/domain/Ingot.java" data-target="insert" data-marker="  //Add Planning Variable annotation">
   @PlanningVariable(valueRangeProviderRefs = "selected")
 </pre>

-In this example, since our planning variable is a `Boolean`, the _valuerange_ will simply be the range of `true` and `false`.
+In this example, because our planning variable is a `Boolean` value, the _valuerange_ is simply `true` and `false`.
 We will define this provider in the next step.

 ## Knapsack

-In our application we need to have an object that defines the maximum weight of our knapsack.
-We will therefore implement a simple `Knapsack` class that has a `maxWeight` attribute that can hold this value.
+In our application, we need to have an object that defines the maximum weight of our knapsack.
+So we will implement a simple `Knapsack` class that has a `maxWeight` attribute that can hold this value.

-Open a new `Knapsack.java` file in this package by clicking: `knapsack-optaplanner-quarkus/src/main/java/com/redhat/knapsackoptaplanner/domain/Knapsack.java`{{open}}
+Click the following line to open a new `Knapsack.java` file in this package: `knapsack-optaplanner-quarkus/src/main/java/com/redhat/knapsackoptaplanner/domain/Knapsack.java`{{open}}

-The implementation is a class with a single `maxWeight` attribute:
+Click _Copy to Editor_ to add a class with a single `maxWeight` attribute.

 <pre class="file" data-filename="./knapsack-optaplanner-quarkus/src/main/java/com/redhat/knapsackoptaplanner/domain/Knapsack.java" data-target="replace">
 package com.redhat.knapsackoptaplanner.domain;